Picking out the right shades is tough these days. It’s hard to say if what you’re buying is worth the money or not many times.

 If you find a frame style you love, you can swap lenses to match different situations or styles.
 If you want a blue mirrored lens for a sporty day of biking, go for it.
 Switch to a more casual rose tinted lens for an afternoon out on a cloudy day.

-Visible Light Transmission (VLT)
+Visible Light Transmission (VLT) – What is it?

 On most quality sunglasses you’ll be able to choose from a range of VLT lenses.
 Visible light transmission is usually represented as a percentage.
 The lower the percentage, the darker the lens.